Isaiah 55 / Isaiah 55

 Midweek page

-The 2025 Fall Midweek semester will have 14 weeks from August 27 to December 10.
-There will be two breaks: March 4 for our Missions Awareness Week guest speakers and April 1 for Passion Week.
-We hope you will take the opportunity to join one of our class offerings for this Fall Midweek semester.
+The 2026 spring Midweek semester is from January 14 to May 13.
+There will be two class breaks: February 25 for our Missions Awareness Week and April 1 for Passion Week.
+We hope you will take the opportunity to join one of our class offerings for this spring's Midweek semester.
 Don't hesitate to get in touch with the church office if you have any additional questions not covered in the list of classes.
-The image below gives a visual overview of our Midweek schedule.

 Children's Opportunities